ufoss-org/kotysa/README.md

 Contributions are very welcome.

-* To compile Dino use a JDK 11.
+* To compile Kotysa use a JDK 11.
 * You need a local docker, like docker-ce.
 Some integration tests use testcontainers to start real databases like PostgreSQL

 1. Clone this repo